microsoft/vscode-azurearmtools/README.md

     - For existing Azure Resource Manage Template files
         - `arm-param`, `arm-variable`, `arm-userfunc`, `arm-userfunc-namespace` Add new parameters, variables, user functions and user namespaces.
-        - Resources - type `arm-` to see the other 70+ snippets for creating new resources of various types
+        - Resources - type `arm-` to see the other 70+ snippets for creating new resources of various types.
+For example, type `arm-ubuntu` to add all five resources necessary for a basic Ubuntu virtual machine.

 ## Automatic Detection of deployment template files